Allahakbarries

+The team

+The team was founded in 1887 and ran continuously until 1905.
+It was then disbanded, apart from a one-off reunion match in 1913.

 Barrie's enthusiasm for the game eclipsed his talent for it; asked to describe his bowling, he replied that after delivering the ball he would go and sit on the turf at mid-off and wait for it to reach the other end which "it sometimes did".
 The team played for the love of the game, rather than the results it achieved, and Barrie was generous in his praise for his teammates and opposition alike.
 He praised one teammate's performance by observing that "You scored a good single in the first innings but were not so successful in the second" while he lauded the opposition's effort by pointing out how "You ran up a fine total of 14, and very nearly won".
 He instructed Bernard Partridge, an illustrator from Punch magazine who was afflicted with a lazy eye, to "Keep your eye on square leg" while bowling, and told square leg, "when Partridge is bowling, keep your eye on him."
 He forbade his team to practise on an opponent's ground before a match because "this can only give them confidence".
 The book notes that his most calamitous performance was being clean-bowled by the American actress Mary Anderson in the 1897 Test match against the village of Broadway, in the Cotswolds.

+Legacy

+By bringing together a number of keen cricket-playing writers, the Allahakbarries established a network of 'literary cricketers' who continued playing cricket together, under various team names, until 1968.
+One of the most famous literary cricket teams was the Authors Cricket Club (1899-1912), which featured many of the same players.